java-crypto/cross_platform_crypto/docs/mcrypt_rijndael128.md

 Rijndael-128 has a block length of 128 bit (= 16 byte) and the key length has to be exact 16, 24 or 32 bytes.
 The ECB mode does not require an initialization vector (IV) but CBC and CTR mode do.

+If you need a MCRYPT migration using Rijndael-256 visit the page [MCRYPT migration of Rijndael-256](mcrypt_rijndael256.md).

 I'm supporting the two padding modes **zero padding** (MCRYPT default) and **PKCS#7 padding** (OpenSSL and phpseclib default).

 ### Codes for ECB mode ZERO PADDING